 Diversity, equity, and inclusion

-Please see our DEI resource page for additional tip sheets and blog posts to help you consider ways to make your meetings inclusive and accessible.
+Please visit our DEI resource page for additional tip sheets and blog posts to help you consider ways to make your meetings inclusive and accessible.

 Blog posts